wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

 = WIP =
+- Added a new free social login addon to allow users to log in using their social media accounts.
+Refer to [this documentation](https://simple-membership-plugin.com/simple-membership-social-login-addon/) for more information.
 - Added a payment button shortcode field in the button edit interface for easy copy-and-paste.
 - Introduced a new filter hook 'swpm_after_login_form_output' to display custom content below the login form on the login page.
 - Updated the French language translation file.
 Thanks to David Ramery for the update.